rj-may/math4610/software_manual/newtonRoot.md

 **Usage/Example:**

-Here is an example of thhe results.
+Here is an example of the results.
 We passed in the parameters that were passed in.
 Iterations should be an integer.

 Funciton with starting x = 0.7 with an error of 0.001 and a max number of iterations of 80